 Dedicated Legal Support Helping Injured Dog Bite Victims

-At Harrell, Smith & Williams, LLC, the dedicated team of attorneys is committed to bringing exemplary legal support to dog bite injury victims, helping them recover the compensation they need for their damages.
+At Smith & Williams Law Firm, LLC, the dedicated team of attorneys is committed to bringing exemplary legal support to dog bite injury victims, helping them recover the compensation they need for their damages.
 The attorneys at the firm are passionate about making sure negligent pet owners are held responsible for their inability to control their pets and ensure the safety of others.
-The attorneys at Harrell, Smith & Williams, LLC put their resources to work, ensuring the rights of their clients are protected.
+The attorneys at Smith & Williams Law Firm, LLC put their resources to work, ensuring the rights of their clients are protected.
 After a dog bite injury, schedule a no-obligation consultation with the firm by calling (908) 264-7228 or complete the confidential online contact form here.

 Strict Liability in Dog Bite Injury Cases

 When a person is bitten by a dog, the injury caused by the attack can be devastating.
 Fortunately, New Jersey laws favor injured victims.
 The state recognizes that while dogs can bring happiness, safety, and love to many families, the dog owners have an obligation to ensure the dog does not place others in danger of harm.
 In most cases, dog owners are subject to the state’s strict liability law, codified as N.J.S.A §4:19-16.

 According to New Jersey’s strict liability law, when a person suffers a bite attack resulting in damages, the dog owner will be held strictly responsible for those damages when the attack took place in: A public area, such as a park; or a private place the injured person was legally within, including the dog owner’s home.